-Library Rules and Regulations are authorised by the Schools Executive of Dublin Business School and are subject to an annual review.
+Library Rules and Regulations are authorised by the School Executive of Dublin Business School and are subject to annual review.

 The purpose of the Rules is to safeguard the interests of all readers and to enable the Library to carry out its main functions of supporting study, teaching and research.

 1.1.
 All users must have a current id card to gain entry to the Library.
 User include current college staff , alumni or external members.
 ID. cards can only be used by designated cardholder.